GeorgeMilonas/DSML/code/class/README.md

-# CLASS Process
+# CLASS: Process

-process.py is a class that is called from main.py to perform checks for the data quality, data alternations if needed for further analysis!
+`process.py` defines a class that is called from `main.py` to perform data quality checks and apply any necessary data alterations for further analysis.